 The biggest factors that contribute to stress, anxiety and depression in the workplace are unsupportive relationships in the workplace and feeling powerless.
 Only half of Australians believe that their workplace promotes mental well-being.
 Then of course there are also those same risk factors that cause physical health problems like poor diet and little physical exercise.
 Other than promoting physical well-being in the workplace, there are certain steps you can take to help your staff to be mentally healthy.

 Keep it Clean

 We all know we need to keep the workplace hygienic but it’s important for mental health to also keep the workplace free of clutter.
-Clutter around desks, on the floors and in the break room can all lead to staff feeling extra stress and anxiety.
+Clutter around desks, on the floors and in the break room can all cause employees to suffer mild forms of anxiety.
 A clean and clutter free working environment helps to promote a more relaxed state in your staff and reduce negative feelings.
 A clutter free environment will also of course help your staff to be more productive.

 Stick to the same temperature

 Ever hear your staff arguing over the thermostat?
 I bet you have.
 Everyone has slightly different preferences when it comes to temperature in the office but it’s best to keep the workplace the same temperature each day.
 Around 75˚F or 25˚C should do the trick.
 A 2015 survey of 129 office workers in the United States found that 42% of people thought their building was too warm, while 56% believed their office was too cold.

 Put it on the agenda

 Perhaps the most important thing you can do to help your staff’s mental health is destigmatise talking about mental health in the workplace.
 Put mental health on meeting agendas, refer to it in newsletters and discuss it with your occupational health and safety teams.
 This will help employees feel they are being listened to and they are cared for.